AlexHiriavenko/social-network/README.md

 # social-network
 Social-network project.
-React App with frondend and backend
+React App with frondend and backend.